-A.B. )
+A.B

-Plaintiff, ) )
+Plaintiff,

-VS. ) COMPLAINT
+VS.) COMPLAINT

-C.D. and E.F., )

-Defendants, )
+C.D . and E.F.,))

+Defendants,)

+1. Allegation of Jurisdiction.

-2. Defendant C.C.
-On or about \\\(date)\\\ executed and delivered to plaintiff a promissory note in the following words and figures: (here set out the note verbatim); (a copy of which is hereto annexed as Exhibit A) whereby defendant C.D. promised to pay to plaintiff (or order) on \\\(date)\\\ the sum of \\\\\ dollars with interest thereon at the rate of \\\\\ percent per annum.
+whi orde 2.
+Defendant C.C.
+On or about(date) executed and delivered to plaintiff promissory note in the following words and figures: (here set out the note verbatim); (a copy of which is hereto annexed as Exhibit A) whereby defendant C.D. promised to pay to plaintiff (or order) on(date) the sum of dollars with interest thereon at the rate of percent per annum.

-3. Defendant C.D. owes to plaintiff the amount of said note and interest.
+3. Defendant C.D. owes to plaintiff the he amount of said note and interest.

-4. Defendant C.D., On or about \\\\(date)\\\, conveyed all his property, real and personal, (or specify and describe) to defendant E.F. for the purpose of defrauding plaintiff and hindering and delaying the collection of the indebtedness evidenced by the note above referred to.
+specify and describe) to defendant E.F. date), conveyed all his property, real and personal for the purpose of defrauding plaintiff and hinderingness evidenced by the note above referred to.

-WHEREFORE, plaintiff demands: (1) That plaintiff have judgment against defendant, C.D., for \\\\\\ dollars and interest; (2) that the aforesaid conveyance to defendant E.F. be declared void and the judgment herein be declared a lien on said property; and (3) that plaintiff have judgment against the defendants for costs.
+voic dollars and interest; (2) that the That plaintiff have judgment against defendant, C.D. as aforesaid conveyance to defendant E.F. be declared a lien on said property; and (3) that plaintiff have

+Signed:

+(Attorney for Plaintiff)